South Ruislip: Demography

+The population, according to the 2001 UK census, was 10,823.
+By 2008, this had reached 11,116.

 In the 2011 UK census, the racial makeup of South Ruislip was: 73% White, 16% Asian, 5% Black.
 75.8% of the working age population was economically active.
 38% of residents lived in semi-detached houses; 28% in terraced houses; 27% in flats/maisonettes/apartments; and 8% in detached houses.
 69.4% of households owned their homes, 19% were privately rented, 10.1% were socially rented.

 Landmarks

 Polish fighter pilots during the Battle of Britain were based at RAF Northolt, and the Polish War Memorial was built later after the conflict.
 The memorial stands next to the A40 adjacent to the airfield, and is dedicated to the memory of the Polish airmen who fought with the Royal Air Force during the Second World War.

 A damaged Vickers Wellington, attempting to land at RAF Northolt, crashed in Station Approach in October 1942.
 The resulting fire caused the remaining ammunition on board to detonate, and 21 people were killed.

 In the 1950s and 1960s RAF South Ruislip supported by RAF West Ruislip was Headquarters, 7th Air Division of the Strategic Air Command (SAC), supporting SAC operations in the UK until 1958 when the 7th Air Division relocated to RAF High Wycombe, and the station became Headquarters, 3d Air Force and transferred to United States Air Forces, Europe.
 In 1972 HQ, 3d Air Force relocated to RAF Mildenhall and the buildings remained empty until 1995 when they were demolished.

 In 2012, the BBC announced it would be moving the Digital Media Services branch of BBC Studios and Post Production from BBC Television Centre to the Odyssey Business Park opposite RAF Northolt between February and March 2013.